efgics/fds/README.md

 **Textbook**: We will be using [Pang-Ning Tan's "Introduction to Data Mining (Second Edition)" (ISBN-13: 978-0133128901)](https://www-users.cs.umn.edu/~kumar001/dmbook/index.php) throughout the course.
 However, there is no need to buy that book since the slides will cover all the content you need.
 Meanwhile, a better way (than reading the textbook) to dig deeper into the material is always searching online for research papers and blog articles.

-**Grading**: Evaluation will be based on the following distribution: 70% assignments, 30% project.
+**Grading**: Final grades will be based on the following distribution: 70% assignments, 30% project.
 A detailed grading policy can be found at the end of the description of each assignment and project.
 | Grade | Points      |   | Grade | Points   |
 |-------|-------------|---|-------|----------|
 | A     | 93 or above |   | B-    | 80 – 82  |